claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Entrepreneur
   - bio: >-
-      Dr. Stefanie K. Johnson is an associate professor of leadership at the University of Colorado, Boulder's Leeds School of Business.
+      Dr. Stefanie K. Johnson is an associate professor of leadership at the University of Colorado, Boulder's Leeds School of Business and author of
+      Inclusify: Harnessing the power of uniqueness and belonging to build innovative teams published by Harper Collins.

       Dr. Johnson studies the intersection of leadership and diversity, focusing on (1) how unconscious bias affects the evaluation of leaders and (2) strategies that leaders can use to mitigate bias.

-Stefanie has published 40 journal articles and book chapters in outlets such as Harvard Business Review, Journal of Applied Psychology and The Academy of Management Journal.
-She has presented her work at over 50 meetings around the world including at the White House for a 2016 summit on diversity in corporate America on National Equal Pay Day and the 2016 Harvard Negotiation and Leadership Conference.
+      She has published 60 journal articles and book chapters in outlets such as Harvard Business Review and The Academy of Management Journal.
+She has presented her work at over 170 meetings around the world including at the White House for a 2016 summit on diversity in corporate America on National Equal Pay Day.

       She has extensive consulting experience and has created and delivered leadership development training with an emphasis on evidence-based practice.
-She has received multiple million dollars in federal and other grant funding to study leadership and create leadership development programs aimed at increasing safety.
-Media outlets featuring Stefanie’s work include: The Economist, Newsweek, Time, CNN, ABC, NBC, CNBC, Wall Street Journal
+She has received $3,800,000 in external grant funding to study leadership and create leadership development programs.

+      Media outlets featuring Stefanie’s work include: The Economist, Newsweek, Time, Wall Street Journal, Bloomberg, HuffPost, Washington Post, Quartz, Discover, CNN, ABC, NBC, CNBC.
+She has appeared on Fox, ABC, NBC, CNN, and CNN International.
     coachName: Stefanie Johnson
     jobTitle: Associate Professor of Management
     links: